apache/stanbol/solr/README.md

 The RegisteredSolrServerTracker does take "service.ranking" into account.
 So if there are more Services available that match the passed IndexReference those methods will always return the one with the highest "service.ranking".
 In case arrays are returned such arrays are sorted accordingly.

 ### RESTful API

-This describes how to publish the RESTful API of CoreContainer registered as OSGi services on the OSGi HttpService.
+The following describes how to publish the RESTful API of CoreContainer registered as OSGi services on the OSGi HttpService.
 The functionality described in this section is provided by the "org.apache.stanbol.commons.solr.web" artifact.

 #### SolrServerPublishingComponent